ftheeten/cetaf_metadata_api/README.md

 2. *Command parser 2*
    1. **python3 manage.py loadindb --extra_apis  institution_overview** (load institutions from Google Sheet, by default do nothing if more recent data in DB)
    2. **python3 manage.py loadindb --extra_apis  institution_overview --force true** (load institutions from Google Sheet, force Google sheet data as being the most recent)
-   3. **python manage.py loadindb --extra_apis  grscicoll_institutions grscicoll_collections_from_institutions** (loads institutions from GogoleSheet, if the GRSciColl ID is given get metadata from GriSciColl (grscicoll_institutions) and  forces the cration of the declared collections (grscicoll_collections_from_institutions)
+   3. **python manage.py loadindb --extra_apis  grscicoll_institutions grscicoll_collections_from_institutions** (loads institutions from GoogleSheet, if the GRSciColl ID is given get metadata from GriSciColl (grscicoll_institutions) and  forces the cration of the declared collections (grscicoll_collections_from_institutions)
    4. **python3 manage.py loadindb --extra_apis  collection_overview** create collections from the summary wssheet of the institutions
 3. *Command parser 3*
    1.  **python manage.py copy_es --target_index institutions** pushes institutions to target ElasticSearch